Where did I go: Meeru Island Resort, North Ari Atoll, Maldives

 Room service was also very good.
 Our room was cleared twice daily, and they timed it so that this was done when we were at lunch or dinner.
 All the staff at the restaurants and the bars were very good.
 Special mention to the spa staff and Leena, the yoga instructor.

-Departure was very smooth.
-We received a letter the night before with our bill and stating the times by which we had to be ready to catch the bat back to Male.
-On the return trip, it was a smaller boar with about 12 people.
+Departure was very smooth (a lot smoother than arrival).
+We received a letter the night before with our bill and stating the times by which we had to be ready to catch the boat back to Male.
+On the return trip, it was a smaller boat with about 12 people.

-- Location: Meeru is close to the Male airport (Only 45 minutes by speedboat).
-This means that the transfer costs are cheap compered to many other islands.
+- Location: Meeru is close to the Male airport (Only 1 hour by speedboat).
+This means that the transfer costs are cheap compared to many other islands.

 - The island is large, and when we were their it was 90% full, but it didn’t feel busy.
 There were plenty of empty stretches of beach, plenty of chairs and loungers everywhere and spaces in all the restaurants.